yannickhofmann/ofxRAG/README.md

 ## Tested Environments

-ofxLlamaCpp has been validated on:
+ofxRAG has been validated on:

 *   Ubuntu 24.04.3 LTS
+*   macOS (Apple Silicon M2)
 *   openFrameworks:
     *   `of_v0.12.0_linux64gcc6_release`
     *   `of_v0.12.1_linux64_gcc6_release`

 ## Dependencies